 7 Models

+7.1 Half-call model

 The half-call model as illustrated by Figure 4 is used as framework in this Recommendation.
 The "half-call" reflects a terminal-to-network infrastructure configuration, i.e., an inherent asymmetrical relationship concerning the processing of media traffic (because the served user instance of media information is located in the communication endpoint, but not in the H.248 media gateway).

 Figure 4 – Half-call model "IP Multimedia Subsystem"